happysheep0719/Sean-s-Cheat-Sheet/algorithms/classic-problem-with-multiple-solutions.md

         - selection sort (recursively select the max/min and swap it with the number in the right place), Space O(1), Time O(n^2)
             - optimized space

-- What if the data cannot fit in the memory?
+- What if the data cannot fit in the memory? (sorted input)